greengrill/Alternative-Feminine-Argonian-Cofig/README.md

 Corrected previous mistakes in the config

-Credits go to Pirana91 for making SynthEBD and the original texture artists:
+Credits go to Pirana91 for making SynthEBD, pamonha for the BHUNP record template and the original texture artists:

 MONSTERaider--made the original Feminine and Masculine beast race mods and the alternatives used in these configs.